grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 If `match_undefined` is true, entries with undefined severity will match.

-The severity numbers supported by Otel are listed in the table below.
+The severities supported by Otel are listed in the table below.
+The value for `min` should be one of the values in the "Log Severity" column.

 Log Severity | Severity number
 ------------ | ---------------